kristian-lange-tw/JATOS_docs/versioned_docs/version-3.6.1/Run_your_study/Run-your-Study-with-Worker-and-Batch-Manager.md

 JATOS has different worker types (each with different properties).
 That's well explained in a dedicated page: [Worker Types](Worker-Types.html).

-Click on the "<span class="glyphicon glyphicon-chevron-right"></span>" button in the left in each batch row to expand the Worker Setup.
+Click on the "<span className="glyphicon glyphicon-chevron-right"></span>" button in the left in each batch row to expand the Worker Setup.

 ### Worker Setup